Eric Mottram: Mottram as poet

 Mottram's first book of poetry, Inside the Whale, was published by Bob Cobbing's Writers Forum in 1970.
 Mottram went on to publish at least another 34 collections, including A Book of Herne: 1975–1981, Elegies (both 1981) and Selected Poems (1989).

-Kears proposes Mottram as a key overlooked figure of 20th-century medievalism, suggesting that Mottram's A Book of Herne 'developed forms of collage that brought the early medieval past into collision with new ways of thinking about poetic form'.
+Carl Kears proposes Mottram as a key overlooked figure of 20th-century medievalism, suggesting that Mottram's A Book of Herne "developed forms of collage that brought the early medieval past into collision with new ways of thinking about poetic form".

 His work clearly shows the influence of the American avant-garde poets he admired, particularly in his use of techniques such as found poetry, cut-up technique and collage, but it also has a distinctly British quality in the tradition of Basil Bunting.

 An interview with Mottram appeared in the London-based magazine Angel Exhaust, along with his poetry.

 An interview and poetry reading, recorded in 1982, appears in My KPFA.